Bruce Rader

-Bruce Rader (1954) is an American broadcaster who retired in February 2022 as sports director of WAVY-TV and WVBT-TV in the Norfolk-Virginia Beach after more than 45 years.
+Bruce Rader is an American broadcaster who retired in February 2022 as sports director of WAVY-TV and WVBT-TV in the Norfolk-Virginia Beach after more than 45 years.
 He was the longest active television anchor in Hampton Roads television history.

 He is now Vice President of Special Projects for the national media production house Studio Center, and a contributing reporter with Nexstar Media Group, Inc. on special projects, while continuing his active role as an officer and board member of the Priority Automotive Charities.

 Early life and career

-Born Bruce Reed Rader at George Washington University Hospital in the Georgetown section of Washington, D.C. on March 11, 1954, the son of Audrey and Orth Rader.
+Born Bruce Reed Rader at George Washington University Hospital in the Georgetown section of Washington, D.C.,the son of Audrey and Orth Rader.
 He grew up in the Randolph Hills area of Rockville, Maryland and attended Rocking Horse Road Elementary School, Randolph Junior High School, and graduated from Wheaton High School in Wheaton, Maryland.
 His first broadcasting job came when he was hired by the late Pierre Eaton, the owner, and general manager of his hometown radio station, WINX Radio, in Rockville.
 There he hosted a high school sports show and did play-by-play for local high school football games on WINX, and did a weekly college basketball show highlighting the University of Maryland basketball team known as "Terrapin Talk".
 During some of these games, he was joined by the University of Maryland basketball All-American Len Elmore who after a successful career in the NBA became a college basketball broadcaster for CBS Sports and ESPN.